How to Start a Real Estate Transaction Coordinator Business

 Research your competitors’ rates

+It’s a good idea to search online for what your competition charges.
 If you can’t find local transaction coordination companies to compare, consider looking at other states.

 Determine when you will charge your clients

-Most transaction coordinators invoice clients on project completion or at the end of the month for longer-term or rolling contracts.
+You will also need to decide at which stage you will charge clients for your services.
+Most transaction coordinators invoice clients upon project completion or at the end of the month for longer-term or rolling contracts.

-Some transaction coordinators, however, ask clients to pay up front.
+Some transaction coordinators, however, ask clients to pay upfront.

 7. Start marketing your new company